IMAC Holdings Reports Year End 2022 Financial Results and Corporate Update

-BRENTWOOD, Tenn., March 31, 2023 (GLOBE NEWSWIRE) -- IMAC Holdings, Inc. (Nasdaq: BACK) (“IMAC” or the “Company”), a provider of innovative medical advancements and care specializing in regenerative rehabilitation orthopedic treatments without the use of surgery or opioids, today reported its financial results for the year ended December 31, 2022.
+BRENTWOOD, Tenn., March 31, 2023 (GLOBE NEWSWIRE) -- IMAC Holdings, Inc. BACK ("IMAC" or the "Company"), a provider of innovative medical advancements and care specializing in regenerative rehabilitation orthopedic treatments without the use of surgery or opioids, today reported its financial results for the year ended December 31, 2022.

 Financial Highlights from FY 2022 (all comparisons are with IMAC for the year ended December 31 unless otherwise indicated):